 But remember that in the year 2019 hundreds, even thousands of game jams were running.
 And in this list, we will present our 40 Jam Games Of The Year 2019 plus 40 honorable mentions, because we think all those games deserve your attention, too.

-Just like last year, the categories for our GOTY list are: Concept and Gameplay, Juice, Audiovisual Representation, Storytelling, Puzzle and Level Design, Atmosphere, Unconventionality, Nostalgia.
+Just like last year, the categories are: Concept and Gameplay, Juice, Puzzle and Level Design, Audiovisual Representation, Storytelling, Atmosphere, Unconventionality, Nostalgia.

 Concept and Gameplay: